 This guidance aims to help you safeguard students and reduce the risk of conduct which could be mistakenly interpreted as improper and lead to allegations being made against individuals.

 This document does not replace nor supersede any established College procedures.
-This document is for both CCN and NES staff that are based at CCN.
+This document is for all staff.

 PRINCIPLES